Come a Little Closer

 Prayer Point: Be silent before God and clear your mind of all other distractions.
 Then just talk to Him.
 Put your watch away and don’t worry about the time.
 No agenda.
 Just pull up a chair near the Heavenly Father and find joy in His presence.

-Read the wonderful words of David in Psalm 25
+Read the wonderful words of David in Psalms 25

 as he finds refuge in God’s presence.